 In 2024, the museum will move into its final, larger exhibition space on the first floor of the theatre building and will have space for temporary exhibitions in addition to the permanent presentation of Käthe Kollwitz’s work.
 To cover the time without special exhibitions until then, the “Intervention” format has been created.
 Selected, special Kollwitz sheets from private collections will complement the general overview of her work in the exhibition “And yet it is art”.

-The museum will be showing “Discarded Versions War” from 25 August 2023.
+The museum will be showing “Discarded Versions War” from August 25 until October 29, 2023; extended till November 5, 2023.
 Käthe Kollwitz began to work in graphic art again after a long time in January 1918.
 The loss of her younger son Peter as a war volunteer in the First World War had hit her and her husband hard.
 Many of Peter’s friends and acquaintances also fell in the course of the war and the idea of “working the war stuff in context” grew in the artist – she had a whole cycle in mind.
 The first etchings and lithographs were created and, after several reworkings, were finally discarded until she found the final form with the technique of the woodcut, which was new to her.

 The intervention on the rejected versions of the cycle War presents the artist’s path in a vivid and exciting way.
 Thanks to support from private collections, various versions and condition prints of a motif can be shown and the artist’s working method can be traced on some of the sheets of the Krieg cycle from the sketch to the final print.